SimonGeorgeNZ/Milestone_three/README.md

 - Search with multiple criteria for an advanced search option.

-- OPtion to select what questions the user wants to answer in the review to customize the experiene.
+- Option to select what questions the user wants to answer in the review to customize the experiene.

+- Interactive map with location pins of reviewed cities

+- Featured city on the landing page that's been reviewed the most

+- Add photos to reviews

 # Resources and technologies used #